-3.35 Generally the public realm treatments are modern, unobtrusive and unremarkable; although historic granite kerbs can be found on most roads.
-Only Northbourne Road has reproduction Victorian lampposts.

-3.36 A George V pillar box stands just outside the boundaries of the conservation Area on Park Hill and there is a grade II listed metropolitan drinking trough on the east side of Kings Avenue opposite the junction with West Road.
+- 3.35 Whilst historic granite kerbs can be found on most roads, the public realm treatments are generally modern, unobtrusive and unremarkable.
+Only Northbourne Road has reproduction Victorian lampposts. - 3.36 A George V pillar box stands just outside the boundaries of the conservation area on Park Hill and there is a grade II listed metropolitan drinking trough on the east side of Kings Avenue opposite the junction with West Road.